 There are different methods for image data augmentation:

-• Mixing images applies techniques to blend different images together by averaging their pixel values for each RGB channel, or with random image cropping and patching.
+- Mixing images applies techniques to blend different images by averaging their pixel values for each RGB channel, or with random image cropping and patching.
 While counterintuitive to humans, the method has shown to be effective in increasing model performance.

-In computer vision, deep artificial neural networks require a large collection of training data in order to effectively learn, whereas the collection of such training data is expensive and laborious.
+In computer vision, deep artificial neural networks require a large collection of training data to effectively learn.
+However, the collection of such training data is expensive and laborious.
 Data augmentation overcomes this issue by artificially inflating the training set with label-preserving transformations.
 Recently, there has been extensive use of generic image data augmentation to improve Convolutional Neural Network (CNN) task performance.

 Read more about related topics: